-5 NFL Defensive Rookies Who could Be Immediate Stars
+5 NFL Defensive Rookies Who Could Be Immediate Stars

 5. Joey Porter Jr., CB, Pittsburgh Steelers

-One of the longest cornerbacks in this year’s class, Porter’s 6-foot-2 and 195 pound frame give him the ability to neutralize opposing receivers, and caused opposing quarterbacks to shy away from targeting him last season.
+One of the longest cornerbacks in this year’s class, Porter’s 6-foot-2, 195-pound frame give him the ability to neutralize opposing receivers and caused opposing quarterbacks to shy away from targeting him last season.

 Porter Jr.’s massive wingspan helped him hold opposing receivers to just 143 total yards last season, according to Pro Football Focus, and opposing quarterbacks to a pedestrian 63.6 passer rating when targeting him.
 The Steelers have an instant starter and high-impact cornerback to continue building around, in Porter Jr.